Skip to content

 def snmp_main(in_json_str: str) -> str:

-See the built-in scripts as examples.
-The /opt/srlinux/snmp/scripts/utilities.py file contains some useful helper functions to perform various checks and common type conversions.
+Refer to the built-in scripts as examples.
+The /opt/srlinux/snmp/scripts/utilities.py script contains some useful helper functions to perform various checks and common type conversions.

 Directory Structure for Custom Files#

-Changes to mapping files and scripts are not automatically picked up by the SNMP server, a restart of the SNMP server is required.
+Changes to mapping files and scripts are not automatically read by the SNMP server, a restart of the SNMP server is required.

 A:srl1# /tools system app-management application snmp_server-mgmt restart